 How many great things have never happened because of fear?
 How many times did you give up on a dream because of fear?
 This weeks episode, we’re going to talk about fear, what it is, what it does, and how to move past it.

-How do you remain true to the aspirations you have?
-How do you not let other people’s opinions sway you from your principles?
-This weeks episode is about finding your values and holding true.
 “Attach yourself to what is spiritually superior, regardless of what other people think or do.
-Hold to your true aspirations no matter what is going on around you.” ― Epictetus As children, we’re taught how to get along with others, how to be congenial, to fit in.
+Hold to your true aspirations no matter what is going on around you.” — Epictetus This weeks episode is about finding your values and holding true.
+As children, we’re taught how to get along with others, how to be congenial, to fit in.
 Kids that are seen as different or weird are often ostracized or teased.
-As we grow up, I think...
+As we grow up, I think that most of us have a time in our lives where we feel like we’re not like everyone else, and we try so...

 When was the last time that you felt a really strong emotion?
 What was that emotion?
 Gratitude?
 Joy?
 Anger?
 Jealousy?
 Emotions are a powerful force in our lives.
 When channeled properly, they can be the fuel that helps push us through to accomplishing what we want.
 They can also drive us in ways that we aren’t expecting or don’t want.